The Legend of Spyro: A New Beginning: Reception

-The game received "mixed or average" reviews on all platforms except the Game Boy Advance version, which received "generally unfavorable" reviews, according to the review aggregation website Metacritic.IGN stated, "The franchise has gotten a serious lift in nearly every area.
+The game received "mixed or average" reviews on all platforms except the Game Boy Advance version, which received "generally unfavorable" reviews, according to the review aggregation website Metacritic.

+IGN stated, "The franchise has gotten a serious lift in nearly every area.
 The overall gameplay was extremely solid for a children's title, the overall presentation was baffling complex – with everything from scripted story events and innovative enemy entrances – and the overall audio/graphical design is definitely stronger than we expected."
 Eurogamer stated, "If you loved the original games then that might carry you through to completion but for those who are new, prepare for a long slog."

+Despite the mixed reception, the Academy of Interactive Arts & Sciences nominated The Legend of Spyro for "Children's Game of the Year" at the 10th Annual Interactive Achievement Awards.